Originally published on 24th October 2016

 Next week, I’ll be back with part two and sharing the making or realisation process.
 Getting ideas down on paper and formed into squares of yarn is one thing – but creating them into something tangible and wearable is something else altogether!
 Until next time… 🙂

-A versatile shawl with striking back panel detail
+A versatile lace shawl knitting pattern with striking back panel detail and optional crochet edging.